Frequently asked questions

 What can you expect during a check-up?
 How should you prepare?

-Be sure to bring your clean device with you to the check-up.
+Be sure to bring your clean device in its box with you to the control test.
 Your doctor or speech therapist will check your trainer in your mouth to see if it fits properly and, if necessary, choose a different type or size of device.

 How is the initial assessment carried out?
 What should we tell the child about it?

-The specialist will assess the condition of the child's teeth and the position of the upper and lower dental arches in relation to each other.
+The specialist will assess the child's general and dental condition, as well as the position of the upper and lower dental arches in relation to each other.
 They will also examine the position of the tongue at rest and during swallowing.

-The efficiency of nasal breathing will be checked, and some facial photos may be taken for documentation purposes.
+The effectiveness of nasal breathing will be checked, and some photos of the mouth and face may be taken for documentation purposes.

 The examination is painless!